 Installing a venting range hood in your kitchen involves more than selecting the appropriate range hood.
 Arranging where the duct will go also needs to be planned.
 For example, there are some homes where the garage and the kitchen are divided by nothing more than a wall.
 Since cutting a hole in the wall and running some short ducting into the garage would be very simple, you might wonder if you could vent the hood there instead.
 So, can you vent a range hood into the garage?

-This article will teach you what range hood is, how it works, and its benefit so you can improve the air quality of your kitchen.
+This article will teach you what a range hood is, how it works, and whether or not you can vent your hood into your garage so you can stay safe.

-What are the benefits of having a range hood in the garage (advantages)
+What are the benefits of a range hood?

-Upgrading to a high-quality range hood can be an easy way to enhance your kitchen experience.
+Upgrading to a high-quality range hood can be an easy way to enhance your kitchen.

 The range hood’s most significant function is to improve the air quality in your kitchen.
 Hoods are intended to remove odors, smoke, oil, and other impurities from the air when cooking.
 The dirty air is drawn in by a motorized blower and either taken outdoors or filtered and recirculated.

 Cooking generates a lot of heat, which may be uncomfortable in the kitchen.
 So another significant advantage of range hoods is that they remove excess heat and steam, making the cooking atmosphere more pleasant for you and the rest of your family.